 Femoral hernias protrude inferior to the course of the inferior epigastric vessels and medial to the common femoral vein.
 They often have a narrow funnel-shaped neck and may compress the femoral vein, causing engorgement of distal collateral veins.

 Scanning below the inguinal ligament, assessing the space medial to the femoral vein for a hernia.
-The Valsalva manoeuvre can be performed to provoke herniation; the common femoral vein should also dilate 6.
+The Valsalva maneuver can be performed to provoke herniation; the common femoral vein should also dilate 6.

 Femoral hernias typically have a characteristic funnel-shaped neck.